 4.3.10 Identify immigration patterns into and out of the state, and describe the impact diverse ethnic/native/cultural groups have had and have on Indiana.

 4.3.11 Examine Indiana's international relationships with states and regions in other parts of the world.

 4.3.12 Address misconceptions and misperceptions of Native Americans, Africans, early settlers, and other immigrant groups historically and currently.

 Environment and Society

-4.3.13 Read and interpret texts (written, graphs, maps, timelines, etc.) to answer geographic questions about Indiana in the past and present.
+4.3.14 Read and interpret texts (written texts, graphs, maps, timelines, data, audio, video) to answer geographic questions about Indiana in the past and present.

 4 Students study and compare the characteristics of Indiana's changing economy in the past and present.

 4.4.1 Give examples of the kinds of goods and services produced in Indiana in different historical periods.